 A couple of years ago I blogged about my love of a book called The One Thing by Gary Keller.
-It transformed the way I work and improved my productivity massively.
+It transformed the way I work and helped me improve my productivity massively.
 Deep Work by Cal Newport is another great book along the same lines.

 Cal’s book has some really interesting things to say about interruptions and the effect they have on our concentration levels and productivity.
 Researchers at the University of California observed that the typical office worker is interrupted or switches task on average every three minutes.
 And if that person is working on deep work, i.e., hard tasks, it can take over 23 minutes just to get back to where they left off.

 That sounds like a very long time to me and I’m sure I get back to full focus quicker than that but hey, who am I to argue with the scientists?
-So I protect my focus as much as possible and part of that protection mechanism is to ensure I don’t get interrupted by unwanted spam callers, cold callers, etc.
+So I protect my focus as much as possible and part of that protection mechanism is to ensure I don’t get interrupted by unwanted spam callers, cold callers, etc and improve productivity.

 My first line of defence is my team as they field all of my incoming calls and only forward them onto me if necessary but occasionally a particularly skilful cold-caller will be able to bluff their way past the team.
 And then there’s the impact on the team as they’re being unnecessarily interrupted from the tasks that they’re working on too,.